-Q: How long does it take to get a permit?
+How long does it take to get a film permit?

-Q: Can you help me find a job?
+Can you help me find a film job?

-A: The St. Petersburg/Clearwater Film Commission does not act as an employment agency.
-However, we do post casting calls and job announcements that we learn about on social media and in our newsletter.
-We recommend that you sign up to receive our newsletter, follow us on Twitter and Instagram, and like our Facebook page.
-You may also add (or update) your name and contact details on our keyword searchable online Production Guide.
-Additionally, several membership-based local industry groups meet regularly including Women In Film & TV - Tampa Bay, the St. Pete Clearwater Film Society and the Tampa Bay Film Society.
-Consider joining and attending these meetings as they are great networking opportunities!
+While we're not an employment agency, we do post casting calls and job announcements on our website and on our social media channels.
+We recommend you sign up for our newsletter, follow us on Twitter, Instagram, and Facebook.
+Also, consider adding your name to our Production Guide.
+Lastly, think about joining one of the local film-related groups and/or societies like Women in Film and TV - Tampa Bay, the St. Pete Clearwater Film Society, or the Tampa Bay Film Society.

-A: We can help you find crew, take advantage of our Business Development Program, enhance your skills through workshops and other events, post casting/crew calls, and more.
-Give us a call or email, and we will do our best to provide direction or answers!
+We can help you find a crew, take advantage of our Business Development Program, and enhance your skills through our workshops.
+Give us a call or send us an e-mail and we will do our best to provide direction or answers!